All Products

 • A file can contain a maximum of 100 columns.

-• The maximum size of a file is 50 MB.
-For example, if a file has 98 columns and 1 million rows with a size of 80 MB, you need to split it into multiple files and upload them by appending rows.
+• The recommended file size is no more than 50 MB.
+For example, if a file has 98 columns and 1 million rows with a size of 80 MB, you must split it into multiple files and upload them by appending rows.

 Notes

-• The supported field types include text, numeric, and date.
-When configuring fields, you can select these types or allow the system to automatically identify them based on the data content during upload.
-You can also modify field types.
+• The supported field types are text, numeric, and date.
+When you configure fields, you can select these types or let the system automatically identify them based on the data content.
+You can also modify the field types.

-• When you upload a CSV file, we recommend that you convert the CSV file to UTF-8 format.
+• When you upload a CSV file, convert the file to the UTF-8 format.

-The encoding of CSV files in the UTF-8 format can be accurately identified.
-The encoding of CSV files in the GBK and GB2312 formats may not be intelligently identified.
-As a result, the files that are uploaded contain garbled characters.
+Quick BI accurately identifies the encoding of CSV files in UTF-8 format.
+However, the encoding of CSV files in GBK and GB2312 formats may not be identified automatically.
+This can result in garbled text.

-• In the file that is uploaded, the data type of a column is determined based on the values in the first 100 rows:
+• In an uploaded file, the data type of a column is determined by the values in the first 100 rows:

-• If the values in the first 100 rows are numbers, the data type of the column is NUMERIC.
+• If the first 100 rows contain only numbers, the system identifies the column as numeric.

 Preparations